sitewhere/sitewhere-tools/sitewhere-java-agent/README.md

     gradle clean shadowJar

-The results of the build are located in the **target** folder under the root.
+The results of the build are located in the **build/libs** folder under the root.
 The jar file will be named **sitewhere-java-agent-x.y.z.jar** (where x.y.z is the version).
 Once built, the jar can be used as mentioned in the previous section to run the agent.